 So, keep reading if you want a night out with a tequila bar that focuses on premium spirits and innovative margarita flavors.

 Are you more interested in a local brewery that produces amazing seasonal beers?
-This list of bars in Orlando includes it as well.
 There’s a drink for everyone in Orlando.

 1. Mathers Social Gathering

 Mathers Social Gathering is located on the third floor of a historic building in the center of downtown Orlando.